Elevated Hall Responses as Indicators of Edge Reconstruction: Electrical and thermal conductance for edge reconstructed quantum Hall system

-\end{widetext} the magnetic length scale $(l_B)$, Chamon and Wen \cite{Wen_1994} modeled the confining potential as a linearly decreasing positive background charge over a length $w$, which leads to the formation of an additional $\nu = 1$ quantum Hall strip beyond a critical length scale $w$, introducing two downstream (aligned with the direction of skipping orbits specified by the magnetic field) and one upstream (propagating in the opposite direction of skipping orbits) edge states (see fig.~\ref{fig:Reconstruction}(b)).
+We begin with an introduction to edge reconstruction in QH systems.
+In these systems, transport along the edges exhibits universal characteristics governed by BB correspondence, although the detailed edge mode structure depends on interelectronic interactions, confining potential, and disorder-induced backscattering along the edge.
+In a $\nu = 1$ QH system, when the confining potential is sharp and significantly stronger than inter-electron interactions, the edge electron density drops abruptly from its bulk value to zero (see fig.~\ref{fig:Reconstruction}(a)), forming a single chiral Fermi liquid with conductance $e^2/h$.
+However, for a smoothly varying confining potential over the magnetic length scale $(l_B)$, Chamon and Wen \cite{Wen_1994} modeled the confining potential as a linearly decreasing positive background charge over a length $w$, which leads to the formation of an additional $\nu = 1$ QH strip beyond a critical length scale $w$, introducing two downstream (aligned with the direction of skipping orbits specified by the magnetic field) and one upstream (propagating in the opposite direction of skipping orbits) edge states (see fig.~\ref{fig:Reconstruction}(b)).
 This edge reconstruction model contradicts several experiments \cite{Moty_2019,Gefen_2016,Paradiso_2012,Pascher_2014,Maiti_2020} for $\nu = 1$ system.
 A transport experiment \cite{Moty_2019} using a QPC observed a fractional two-terminal conductance plateau of $(1/3)e^2/h$, inconsistent with the integer edge reconstruction.
-Recent work \cite{Gefen_2021} demonstrated that smoothing the confining potential favors a fractional quantum Hall strip at the edge under reconstruction conditions.
-Increasing potential smoothness stabilizes fractional edge reconstruction, producing a $\nu = 1/3$ quantum Hall side strip (see fig.~\ref{fig:Reconstruction}(c)).
+Recent work \cite{Gefen_2021} demonstrated that smoothing the confining potential favors a fractional QH strip at the edge under reconstruction conditions.
+Increasing potential smoothness stabilizes fractional edge reconstruction, producing a $\nu = 1/3$ QH side strip (see fig.~\ref{fig:Reconstruction}(c)).
 This structure, with two downstream modes of conductances $(1/3)e^2/h$ and $e^2/h$, and an upstream mode of conductance $(1/3)e^2/h$, is more robust and energetically favorable than integer reconstructions.
 Interactions and disorder-induced backscattering may further hybridize the inner two counter-propagating charge modes of $\nu = 1$ and $\nu = 1/3$, leading to the Kane-Fischer-Polchinski (KFP) edge structure \cite{KFP_1994} with a downstream charge mode of conductance $(2/3)e^2/h$ and a neutral upstream mode (see fig.~\ref{fig:Reconstruction}(d)).